 Most health associations classify alcoholism as a disease.
 Unlike alcohol abuse, one of the most classic signs of alcoholism is the inability to limit how often and how much one drinks.
 This pattern of uncontrollable drinking oftentimes consumes every aspect of an individual’s life, even when it begins to affect his or her life negatively.
 At Crestview Recovery, we offer you the therapy and treatment programs you need to help get you on the path to sobriety.

 The Effects of Alcoholism

 Alcoholism impacts everyone differently.
 Some individuals only drink heavily at night or throughout the weekend.
-However, a great majority of people with addictions to alcohol find getting through the day without a drink to be an impossible task.
+However, a great majority of people who need alcohol addiction treatment find getting through the day without a drink to be an impossible task.
 In order to keep uncomfortable withdrawal symptoms at bay, extreme alcoholics may even begin drinking early in the morning and continue throughout the day.

 Can You Relate to These Signs of Alcoholism?

 If you suspect that you or a loved one is an alcoholic, the following key warning signs can help you to determine if you have a problem.

 - No control – The most obvious sign of alcoholism is the inability to control your drinking.
 This includes how often you drink and how much you consume at a time.
 Extreme alcoholics may drink at all hours of the day and night.

 - Hiding your drinking – If you continue to drink after your friends have called it quits, or if you feel the need to hide how much you’re drinking, you may have a problem.